AlecThomson/wsclean/doc/source/facet_based_imaging.rst

     -apply-facet-solutions <path-to-h5parm> <name1[,name2]>

 where :code:`<path-to-h5parm>` is the path to the ``h5parm`` solution file and :code:`<name1[,name2]>` is a comma-separated list of strings specifying which "soltabs" from the provided ``h5parm`` solution file are used.
-Acceptable names are :code:`ampl000` and/or :code:`phase000`.
+Example names are :code:`amplitude000` and/or :code:`phase000`.

-WSClean supports application of ``h5parm`` with various polarizations:

-- The simplest way is to apply "scalar" solutions.
-For example, if the solution file specifies ``X`` or ``R`` solutions, a scalar correction can be applied to create corrected ``XX`` or ``RR`` images, respectively.
-If the solution file specifies multiple polarizations, it is possible to image and correct multiple polarization at once (e.g. ``-pol xx,yy``).
-This way, diagonal solutions can be applied, but it requires imaging the ``xx`` and ``yy`` images separately, which is not always desired.
-- Stokes I images with diagonal solutions can be made without imaging ``xx`` and ``yy`` separately by using the option ``-diagonal-solutions``.
-This makes WSClean read the ``xx`` and ``yy`` visibilities (or ``rr`` and ``ll``), apply the corresponding solutions to them and average them together before gridding.
-- Full-polarization IQUV imaging with diagonal or full-Jones solutions is still a work in progress.

-In case multiple measurement sets are specified, it is possible to either specify one ``h5parm`` solution file, or a separate ``h5parm`` solution file per seasurement set.
+In case multiple measurement sets are specified, it is possible to either specify one ``h5parm`` solution file, or a separate ``h5parm`` solution file per measurement set.
 The correction that should be applied (:code:`ampl000`, :code:`phase000`, or both) is required to be identical for all ``h5parm`` solution files.
 As an illustration, assume that :code:`N` measurement sets are passed to WSClean, with corresponding solution files :code:`h5parm1.h5, h5parm2.h5, ..., h5parmN.h5` containing a scalar amplitude correction.
 The syntax for applying the facet solution files on its corresponding measurement set thus becomes:

 .. code-block:: text